Want to experience something unique and interesting while in Damnoen Saduak Floating Market?

 This popular Thai dessert is a healthy treat loaded with sticky rice, coconut milk, and fresh, sweet mango.

-How to Get to Damnoen Saduak Floating Market?
+How to Get to Damnoen Saduak Floating Market from Bangkok?

 Damnoen Saduak Floating Market is very popular among tourists; hence there are various ways to get to the place.